windecks/UofT-CTF-Learning/Week-1/Beginner/README.md

 Prepare your machine for CTFs!
 1. Install a Virtual Machine (VM) on your computer - popular options are Oracle's Virtualbox, or VMware.
 A virtual machine allows you to run a containerized operating system in your host environment!
 2. Install linux on the VM - choose a distribution of your choice: Ubuntu, Linux Mint, and Manjaro are popular options.
 There are many guides on how to download the distributions (usually in .iso form) and install them on the respective VMs.
 3. Play around with the VM!
 One of the most important things in CTFs is using the command line.
 The command line is the most direct interface a user has with the underlying operating system (computer).
-Here's a guide on how to use the Linux command line: https://ubuntu.com/tutorials/command-line-for-beginners#1-overview
+[Here's a guide on how to use the Linux command line.](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview)

 I encourage you to explore on your own and learn about some cool commands in the command line.
 How do you install external packages?
 Here's a challenge: Can you install and use `neofetch`?

 ## Learn some basic skills: